agabor/docs/_includes/android/objects.md

 gameScore.saveInBackground();
 ```

 After this code runs, you will probably be wondering if anything really happened.
-To make sure the data was saved, you can look at the Data Browser in your app on Parse.
+To make sure the data was saved, you can look at the Data Browser in your app on MSG.
 You should see something like this:

 ```javascript
 objectId: "xWMyZ4YEGZ", score: 1337, playerName: "Sean Plott", cheatMode: false, createdAt:"2011-06-10T18:33:42Z", updatedAt:"2011-06-10T18:33:42Z"
 ```

 There are two things to note here.
 You didn't have to configure or set up a new Class called `GameScore` before running this code.
-Your Parse app lazily creates this Class for you when it first encounters it.
+Your MSG app lazily creates this Class for you when it first encounters it.

 There are also a few fields you don't need to specify that are provided as a convenience. `objectId` is a unique identifier for each saved object. `createdAt` and `updatedAt` represent the time that each object was created and last modified in the cloud.
-Each of these fields is filled in by Parse, so they don't exist on a `ParseObject` until a save operation has completed.
+Each of these fields is filled in by MSG, so they don't exist on a `ParseObject` until a save operation has completed.

 ## Retrieving Objects